My Husband Is Obsessed With His Diet. But the Kids’? Not So Much.

 That said, your top priority as a parent is protecting your child.
 If you have repeatedly experienced harm at the hands of your parents, you have likely learned the lesson that they are not safe people to be around emotionally.

-But if you feel strongly that your child should have a relationship with your parents, you could find ways to mitigate potential harm, like only allowing them to see each other in closely supervised settings.
+But if you feel strongly that your child should have a relationship with your parents, you could find ways to mitigate potential harm, like allowing them to see each other only in closely supervised settings.
 But from my perspective, the ball is really in your mother’s court.
 You set a clear boundary with her that she must receive professional help if she wants to have a relationship with you.
-By choosing not to do so, she’s making the decision by extension not to have a relationship with your son.
-If she’s not willing to make the effort to work on herself for her child, it seems likely that the cycle will only be repeated with yours.
+By choosing not to do so, she’s making the decision, by extension, not to have a relationship with your son.
+If she’s not willing to make the effort to work on herself for her child, it seems likely the cycle will only be repeated with yours.

 Dear Care and Feeding,